caps-/born2beroot/README.md

 ## Extra Dumb Shit

+This stuff is COMPLETELY unnecessary but I got bored and did it while I was waiting to do enough evals to get enough points to get this evaulated lol.

 - Change the prompt a bit, put this in ~/.bashrc, around line 60:
 ```
 PS1='${debian_chroot:+($debian_chroot)}\[\e[0;90m\][\[\e[0;92m\]\u\[\e[0;32m\]@\[\e[0;32m\]\h\[\e[0;90m\]]\[\e[0    ;36m\]\w\[\e[0;90m\]$\[\e[0m\] '
 ```
+Nothing special, I just used some online prompt making tool thing, just Google that shit if you feel like doing it.

-I've also got a bunch of extra shit running like irssi, screen and htop, just because.
+I also a few extra things like irssi, screen and htop, just because.